Hmc-1209/Cpcc-equipment-management-system/README.md

 ACCESS_TOKEN_SECRET_KEY = 'YOUR_APPLICATION_SECRET_KEY'
 ALGORITHM = 'HS256'
 ```

+Finally, navigate to the database.py file and change ssh connection IP to your server's IP address.
+(You can find it at line 10 if you haven't change anything in the file)

 ##### 5. Create admin user for the application
 You will have to create a user manually using the following command to let you able to login in the application.
 First, run the create_password_hash.py for your admin password, enter plain text and it will give you hashed password :